Data Mapping › Information Assets

 GDPR and cloud

 More businesses turn to cloud storage and services to manage their data.
-This makes it necessary to understand CDPR compliance in this new landscape.
+This makes it necessary to understand CDPR compliance in cloud services.

-By reading this blog my hope is, that you feel informed about GDPR and cloud.
-And you can use this information to make informed and compliant choices.
-This isn't a "how-to list", compliance is an individual process in all organizations.
-So make sure you take the information and put it into your own context.
+By reading this blog the aim is, that you feel informed about GDPR and cloud.
+You can use the information to make informed and compliant choices.
+This isn't a "how-to list", compliance is a distinct process to all organizations.

 GDPR Compliance and Cloud Storage Solutions